hitendrapal-gemini/copilot_demo_todo_app/doc/module3and5.md

   2. Filter tasks based on the search query.
   3. Display only matching tasks."

-#### Demo (on `feature/chain-of-thought` branch)
+#### Demo (on `module-5-prompting` branch)
 - **Task:** Add search functionality.
 - **Prompt:**
+  *" Add search functionality as mentioned below
-  *"Step 1: Add a search input box to the dashboard.
+    Step 1: Add a search input box to the dashboard.
     Step 2: Filter the displayed tasks based on the search query.
     Step 3: Show only tasks that match the query."*

 #### Reflective Questions
 - How does breaking down the task help Copilot?